-This should launch the WordPress editor you’re already familiar with, as well as a new page where you can add any products you want.
+This should launch the WordPress editor you’re already familiar with and a new page where you can add any products you want.
 Let’s add some cute soaps in our case.

 First, we’re going to add the product name.

-Type in the product name you want to add and display to your site in the first row.
-After you’ve done, that comes the product description and price.
-If you scroll down, you will see the designated sections for these options.
+Type in the product name you want to add and display it on your site in the first row.
+After you’re done, comes the product description and price.
+You will see the designated sections for these options if you scroll down.

 A few key points to remember here:

-- Stick to high quality and outstanding product images.
-You want your customer to be able to almost feel like they are touching the product.
+- Stick to high-quality and outstanding product images.
+You want your customer to almost feel like they are touching the product.
 In addition, you want them to have an excellent first impression.

 - Add a catchy product description with engaging content that resonates with them.
 Don’t just list the product features.